rur/rotationparser/README.md

 ## Recursive Descent Parser Exploration

-Practice implementation for a general purpose expression parser using simple AST transformations.
+Explore using tree rotations to enforce operator precedence when building an AST.

 Just curious to find out how far this approach will take me.